TallManCycles/challenge/README-Docker.md

 # Local Docker Deployment

-This guide helps you run the full-stack application (frontend + backend) locally using Docker.
+This guide helps you run the full-stack application (frontend + backend) locally using Docker with the Coolify configuration.

 ## Prerequisites